zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\int\_{V} \bm{E}(\bm{r}, t) \cdot \bm{J}(\bm{r}, t) dV.
 $$

-The Maxwell equations allow us to relate a current to the generated fields.
+We can use the Maxwell equations to relate the current to the electromagnetic field.
 Substitution of Eqn.
 1.1.3 yields

 $$ \tag{2.7}
 	\int\_{V} \bm{E} \cdot \bm{J} dV =